LeWarEnds/TO-DO-List-v1/README.md

 3) Make sure to require all the modules before use.

 ## Contribute
 If you like the project, make sure to add your suggestions and update the file as per your needs.
-Send PR's and I will review them for sure.
+Send PR's and I will review them for sure :)